Separation vs Divorce

 A divorce lawyer’s holistic approach to family law

-No matter what your family situation, we endeavour to make the separation process as straight forward and accessible for you as possible.
+No matter what your family situation, New Way divorce lawyers endeavour to make the separation process as straight-forward and accessible for you as possible.
 We provide practical advice in relation to the breakdown of both marriages and de facto relationships.

 As well as providing expert legal advice, we offer an optional Client Care program once you are a client of our firm through which we provide support and encouragement.
 We understand the importance of acknowledging children’s wishes and believe that ensuring that your children’s wishes are heard should they wish to voice them can often assist in strengthening your children’s sense of security in a situation where they have very little practical control.